Upper Montclair, New Jersey: Education

 Upper Montclair is also home to several private schools.
 They include Lacordaire Academy, Lacordaire Academy Elementary Division and St. Cassian School.

 Transportation

 Upper Montclair is well connected to the rest of New Jersey and New York City on account of its transportation infrastructure.
-Public transportation options in Upper Montclair are buses and trains, both provided by New Jersey Transit, although commuter bus service to Manhattan is provided by DeCamp Bus Lines.
+Public transportation options in Upper Montclair are buses and trains, both provided by New Jersey Transit, although commuter bus service to Manhattan was also provided until April 2023 by DeCamp Bus Lines.